Visionatrix/VixFlowsDocs/docs/FlowsDeveloping/gated_models.md

 title: Gated Models
 ---

-It often happens that the model you are using is not available for download without authentication.
+Sometimes, the model you want to use requires authentication to access it.
 These are referred to as [Gated Models](https://huggingface.co/docs/hub/models-gated).

-Flows with such models have a separate mark in the Visionatrix UI.
+Flows with such models are distinctly marked in the Visionatrix UI.

-To be able to install such a flow, you need to specify an `Access Token`
+To install such a flow, you need to provide an `Access Token` for HuggingFace or an `API Key` for CivitAI.

-!!! note

-    Currently, only HuggingFace Access Tokens are supported.
+### HuggingFace Token

-Steps to Access Gated Models:
+Steps to access gated models from HuggingFace:

-1. Register on [HuggingFace](https://huggingface.co) if you are not already registered
+1. Register on [HuggingFace](https://huggingface.co) if you are not already registered.
-2. Gain access to the model on your account by going to its page (you can click on the model from Visionatrix UI) and filling out the form
-3. Generate an access token in the settings of HuggingFace (click on your icon -\> settings -\> access tokens)
+2. Generate an access token in the settings of HuggingFace (click on your icon → Settings → Access Tokens).
-4. Click on `Set Permissions` of the token after generation and select `Read access to contents of all public gated repos you can access`
+3. Click `Set Permissions` for the token after generation and select `Read access to contents of all public gated repos you can access`.
-5. Go to the Visionatrix settings and enter this access token
+4. Enter this access token in the Visionatrix settings.

-Alternatively, you can set an environment variable named `HF_AUTH_TOKEN` with the token value, but this requires setting up the environment variable for each worker if you have many of them.
+5. Gain access to the model on your account by visiting its page (you can click on the model from the Visionatrix UI) and filling out the required form.

+### CivitAI API Key

+Steps to access gated models from CivitAI:

+1. Register on [CivitAI](https://civitai.com) if you are not already registered.
+2. Create an API key in the settings of CivitAI (click on your icon → Add API Key).
+3. Enter this API key in the Visionatrix settings.
+4. Gain access to the model on your account by visiting its page (you can click on the model from the Visionatrix UI) and filling out the required form.

+#### Connecting a Worker to Process Flows with Gated Models
-#### I'm a user and want to connect my own worker to process flows with closed models.

-As user's workers cannot receive global access tokens from the server to avoid leaks, you have two options:
+If you want to connect your own worker to process flows with gated models, note that user workers cannot receive global access tokens from the server to prevent leaks.
+You have two options:

-1. Download the model yourself and place it in the folder specified in `models_catalog.json` under the `save_path` key.
+1. Download the model yourself and place it in the folder specified in `models_catalog.json` under the `filename` or `types` keys.
-2. Set the `HF_AUTH_TOKEN` environment variable with your own public access token, and the worker will be able to install flows with gated models.
+2. Set the `HF_AUTH_TOKEN` environment variable with your own public access token.
+The worker will then be able to install flows with gated models from HuggingFace.
+3. For CivitAI, set the environment variable `CA_API_KEY`.